JimYang9788/hugo-personal/content/about/_index.md

 +++
 title = "About me"
 date = "2020-04-30"
+img = ["img/Calgary Life.jpeg"]
 +++

 Hello!
 I'm a 4th year Computer Science and Statistics student from University of Waterloo.
-I have developed extensive interests in quantitative finance, data engineering and graph algorithms in my past internships and personal projects.
+I have interned at various software companies and finance companies in my past years of studying, and

 Aside from work, I am also a hardcore metal guitarist, an avid community volunteer and a wannabe junior boxer.

 I am actively learning how to cook and how to paint (specifically water ink) in my spare time.
 I am really enjoy cooking at the moment.